 In 2014, when Houthi insurgents took over Sana’a, it declared the beginning of the second civil war in Yemen.
 A Saudi Arabian-led military intervention trained towards the restoration of Hadi’s government.
 In 2 years, 56,000+ people lost their lives in armed violence.
 This wasn’t new to Yemen.
 Back in 1994, northern and southern Yemeni forces fought the first Civil war.

 The citizens eventually became those who suffered the most.
 More than 50,000 children lost their lives from starvation in 2017.
-The ongoing famine in Yemen is the direct result of the Saudi Arabian-led military intervention and the blockade, meaning restriction in sea, land, and water transport.
+The ongoing famine in Yemen is the direct result of the Saudi Arabian-led military intervention and the blockade, meaning restrictions in sea, land, and water transport.
 Famine concluded to the fastest outbreak of Cholera, affecting 1 million people and leaving 17 million people at risk and malnourished.

 The Present Situation

 Being among the countries with the lowest GDP, Yemen is an underdeveloped free-market economy.
 79% of the population will be under the poverty line if the situation continues.
-The income of the country solely depends upon remittances from abroad, oil exports, and foreign aids, which ignites the informal sector and the consumer market.
+The income of the country solely depends upon remittances from abroad, oil exports, and foreign aid, which ignites the informal sector and the consumer market.
 More than 7,500 died in 2019 by the Saudi-led coalition but sources say the toll is much higher.
 Yemen is on the brink of the worst famine in the last 100 years.

 The Education System